amaksr/nsynjs/README.md

 - Return an object, and assign results of the callback to some properties of that object.
 - Call ctx.resume() in th callback of wrapped fucntion, so caller pseudo-thread will continue execution.
 - Set destructor function, that will be called in order to cancel long-running function.

+Note: if wrapper may return without calling function with callback, nsynjs needs to be notified about this by calling _ctx.setDoNotWait(true)_ right before _return_ statement.

 All nsynjs-aware wrapper should have 'synjsHasCallback' property set to true.

 Here is an example of simple wrapper to setTimeout: